Quantum algorithms for equational reasoning: Results

-\emph{Estimating quantum expectation values.} Since the expectation value of any Hermitian operator that can be expressed as a sum of a polynomial number of tensor product operators can be estimated on a quantum computer via single qubit rotations and sampling, we can also estimate expectation values that are not associated with any classical function.
+We can also estimate expectation values that are not associated with any classical function.
+Indeed, the expectation value of any Hermitian operator $\langle\hat O\rangle$ that can be expressed as a sum of a polynomial number of tensor product operators can be estimated on a quantum computer via single qubit rotations and sampling.
 For example, in the case of a binary alphabet (\( |A| = 2 \)), the number of connected strings \( |X_{S,\tilde{\omega}}| \) can be estimated by measuring the expectation value of the observable:

 where \( \hat{\sigma}_X \) is the Pauli-X operator and \( L \) is the string length.
 The operator $\hat{O}$ is the projector onto the equal superposition of all computational basis states, scaled by a factor of $2^L$.
 Its expectation value yields the fidelity between the orbit state and the uniform superposition state (in Eq.~(\ref{eq:counting_fraction})~), multiplied by the size of the orbit state.
 This directly provides the total size of the equivalence class, i.e., a solution for the counting problem.